-The following describes the work of the Council over its ten-year existence.
-Work done this year has brought the Council much closer to meeting it objectives.
+The following describes the work of the Council over its eleven-year existence.
+Work done this year continues to bring the Council closer to meeting it objectives.
 The Project Timeline since the announcement of de-accreditation by FEMA is shown in Figure 2.

-Over the last few of years, the greatest challenge and source of doubt about the project has been the continued involvement of the Corps of Engineers in granting permission for most of the improvements to the levee system that the Council has proposed.
+In the early years, the greatest challenge and source of doubt about the project has been the continued involvement of the Corps of Engineers in granting permission for most of the improvements to the levee system that the Council has proposed.
 The Corps is an institution that moves very deliberately, is governed by elaborate and extensive guidelines and procedures, most of which apply to federally funded projects but are being applied to our locally funded project.
-This process caused significant delays in the design process, but most of that is now behind us.
-The focus has always been completing all construction as soon as possible.
+This process caused significant early delays in the design process.
+Most of that is now behind us, with the Council and the Corps of Engineers working together to complete all construction as soon as possible.